DataBiosphere/data-explorer-indexers/bigquery/README.md

 ### Troubleshooting

 When indexing a large table on a Mac, Elasticsearch may crash with no error message in the logs.
-Try increasing Docker's memory, for example from 2G to 3G.
+Try increasing Docker's memory, for example from 2 GB to 3 GB.

 ### Tips for working locally with large tables

-A 2G table can take 4 hours to index.
+A 2 GB table can take 4 hours to index.
 Here are tips so you don't have to wait for reindexing.

 #### Index not in GKE